 Newcastle Knights head of football Darren Mooney insists the groundwork has been laid for the club to enjoy long-term success after confirming his sudden departure from the Knights to spend more time with his young family.

-In a shock move that will be confirmed by the club today, coach Nathan Brown's right hand man says he is "worn out" and has been thinking about his future for quite some time.
+In a shock move that will be made official by the club today, coach Nathan Brown's right hand man says he is "worn out" and has been thinking about his future for quite some time.

 "It has been a really tough three years working really long hours and it has taken a toll," Mooney told the Newcastle Herald yesterday.